robert-abc/HTC2022-Sparse-DIP/README.md

 $$\hat{x_{\theta}} = f_{\hat{\theta}}(z)$$

 Originally, DIP considers a random tensor as the only input.
-In our work, the input is the tomographic image of the solid disk from the HTC training dataset with an additive noise.
+In our work, the input is the tomographic image of the solid disk from the HTC training dataset with a additive noise.
 We considered 950 iterations in this step.

 ### 4.2 Second step: Reconstructing with DIP and CSIIRR together